 There are two campgrounds, but only one is for RV camping.
 The other campground can only be accessed by canoe or paddleboard.
 There are over 40 campsites available with the option of full hookups, electric-only hookups, or non-electric sites, so you know that you’ll be taken care of when you bring your RV to New River State Park.

 Transportation in New River State Park

-While there are four entry points to the park, Wagoner and US 221 are the main access points.
-US 221 Access Area leads to the park’s store and headquarters.
-The park is closed late at night and does not open till the next morning.
-If you are arriving later than anticipated the gates to the park will not open, unless it is an emergency.
-Granted, there are a few staff members and rangers that will let you in if you properly call ahead of time.
+While there are four entry points to the park, Wagoner and US-221 are the main access points.
+US-221 Access Area leads to the park’s store and headquarters.
+The park is closed late at night and does not open until the morning.
+If you are arriving later than anticipated, the gates to the park will not open, unless it is an emergency.
+Granted, there are a few staff members and rangers that will let you in if you call ahead of time.
 You may use a bike or walk around the park, as all other vehicles are prohibited from being on the trails.
 In the event of inclement weather, the park may close and the paddle-in campsite will close as well.
 The park will also close if the water levels at the river campground become a safety hazard.

 Campgrounds and parking in New River State Park

 The Wagoner Access Area is available for walk-in or paddle-in only tent camping.
 A group site is available that can accommodate up to 35 people.
 Amenities include hot showers and bathrooms.